Inflectra/spira-documentation/docs/About/roadmap.md

 Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.

+Improve association tracking when baselining is enabled for associations between risks and requirements, and risks to test cases.

 ## 2025
 Add functionality to portfolios with "Strategic Outcomes" and "Portfolio Milestones" <span class="pill">SpiraPlan</span>